JuPfu/beck-view-digitalize/README.md

 /usr/local/Cellar/libusb/1.0.26/share/libusb/ (9 files)
 ```

-### Step-By-Step Description
+### Validation

 #### Taking a Photograph with a Press of a Button

 An easy way to test the application without a modified Super V8 projector at hand is to use the simple
 circuit shown in the following images.
 Attach the FT232H Breakout board to a USB port of your computer.
 When starting the program supply the device number of your camera via the `-d` option.
-For this purpose, you can use
+At the moment you have to  guess
+the device id.
+Start  with `0` (default if no device id is specified) and increment the device id by `1` until the
-the builtin camera of your notebook or connect a USB camera to it.
-An IPhone on macOs can also be selected,
+preferred USB camera is activated.
+Eligible cameras are the builtin camera of your notebook, a connected
-if in the same wifi.
+USB-camera or on macOS an IPhone can also be selected, if in the same Wi-Fi.

 Ensure everything is set up correctly by taking an image.
 Each pressing of the left button simulates a signal of an
 opto-coupler.
 The `Ft232hConnector` class receives the signal and sends it to your computer.
 The `DigitizeVideo` class